John Reilly, veteran actor and 'General Hospital' alum, dies at 86

-Soap opera Fans mourning the loss of a beloved star.
-Veteran actor John Reilly passing away Saturday night.
+Soap opera fans are mourning the loss of a beloved star.
+Veteran actor John Reilly died Saturday night.

-He got his start in television in the 1960s with roles on "Gun Smoke" and later starred in six episodes of "Dallas."
+Reilly got his start in television in the 1960s with roles on "Gunsmoke" and later starred in six episodes of "Dallas."

-One of his daughters shared the news on social media saying " the brightest light in the world has gone out."
+One of his daughters shared the news on social media, posting that "the brightest light in the world has gone out."

 Reilly was 86.